Attention: Scam Alert

 Before Pennsylvania transitioned to one FI, its self-directed program had 36 FIs and 20,000 consumers.
 Today advocates in Pennsylvania tell us there are 8,000.
 PPLs electronic visit verification (EVV) system did not recognize several consumers, which prevented them from accessing their services.
 EVV problems also kept workers from receiving paychecks for up to 6 – 8 weeks.
 A class action lawsuit is still pending due to a failure to pay overtime hours While PPL still has a contract in Pennsylvania, it is only for a fraction of the state’s participants in fee-for-service Medicaid.
 The strong majority of consumers who self-direct through managed long term care do so with Tempus, a different company.

-Because the law passed by Governor Hochul and the Legislature only allows the single statewide fiscal intermediary (FI), or PPL, to perform core functions of a FI, every consumer will have to transition themselves and their personal assistants to PPL, even if your current fiscal intermediary is a core regional home care partner or other subcontractor.
+Yes.
+Because the law passed by Governor Hochul and the Legislature only allows the single statewide fiscal intermediary (FI), or PPL, to perform core functions of a FI, every consumer will have to transition themselves and their personal assistants to PPL, even if your current fiscal intermediary is a facilitator.

 Though you will not have to go through the eligibility and enrollment process again, you will still need to switch to a new fiscal intermediary (FI).
 Whenever a consumer changes their FI, the consumer and their personal assistant (PA) must go through the onboarding process, which includes health assessments and other steps for PAs before they can begin work.
 Nearly half a million PAs will be transferring by April 1, 2025, which will lead to annual health assessments being due at nearly the same time for all PAs, rather than spread throughout the year as they currently are.
-This is very likely to create significant delays in both initial onboarding and annual assessments, causing service disruptions for consumers.
+To date, this has created significant delays in both initial onboarding and annual assessments, causing service disruptions for consumers.

 No requirement was added to the law that would mandate, or permit, a criminal background check for personal assistants (PAs) unless it is requested by the consumer.
 The program’s rules, including those in the request for proposals that Public Partnerships, LLC, or PPL, submitted to become the state’s single fiscal intermediary (FI), is clear that the consumer and/or the consumer’s designated representative have sole authority over who is hired.
 An explicit statement authorizing PPL, or any FI, to exclude a PA based on a criminal background check, would therefore be needed to allow such exclusions.
 CDPAANYS will work to educate decision-makers about the harm any proposal that seeks to limit who can be a PA based on criminal background checks or other measures not currently in law would cause and its impact on the “Dignity of Risk” model that serves as the foundation of CDPA.